Podcastindex-org/podcast-namespace/README.md

 ## Goal #2 - Avoid Attributes

 Attributes in xml elements should be used only where absolutely needed.
 The preference is to create a new element type, rather than reuse the same element with different attributes.
-For example, instead of using **\<podcastindex:image type="Large">**, we would use **\<podcastindex:imageLarge>**.
+For example, instead of using **\<podcast:image type="Large">**, we would use **\<podcast:imageLarge>**.
 This makes the corresponding aggregator code easier and more linear.

 ## Goal #3 - Use RSS Native Elements

 The RSSv2.0 specification already has a robust set of defined elements.
 We should aim to use those instead of creating new ones.
-Instead of creating a **\<podcastindex:owner>** element, we can use the already existing **\<managingEditor>** element that contains both name and email address.
+Instead of creating a **\<podcast:owner>** element, we can use the already existing **\<managingEditor>** element that contains both name and email address.
 In situations like item-level images, where the RSS spec never defined that element, it is appropriate to define new ones.

 ## Goal #4 - Keep Exisiting Conventions

 Reinventing the wheel helps nobody.
 When at all possible, existing conventions should be maintained.
-For example, it would make sense to turn **\<podcastindex:explicit>** into a unary element, where it's existence is taken as a "yes" and it's absence as a "no".
+For example, it would make sense to turn **\<podcast:explicit>** into a unary element, where it's existence is taken as a "yes" and it's absence as a "no".
 But, that has never been the standard.
 And, given as how this namespace will probably sit alongside at least one other namespace, it makes sense to keep existing conventions in place.